jo-chr/threed_od/README.md

 ## Introduction

-This is a system that covers all aspects of a 3D object recognition pipeline.
+This is a system that covers all aspects of a 3D object detection pipeline.
 It essentially consists of three main phases: [Data preprocessing](/preprocessing/README.md), [training](/training/README.md) and [inference](/inference/README.md).
 The individual steps are described in more detail in the respective directories.
 But first you have to place your raw data in this project.

 ## Raw Data